 Running Blisters Explained

-What’s a running blister?
-Blisters are the annoying little bumps caused by continuous friction, forcing the outer layers of the skin to rub together, break apart, and fill with gross fluid.
+Blisters are like the little alarms that go off when the outer layers of your skin decide to have a friction-filled party.
+They rub together, break apart, and fill up with not-so-pleasant fluid.

 The Blistering Process